Guidelines for Sharing in Classic/Basic

 - Maximum for an Item—Any one item costing over three times the Samaritan Classic 3-7 person share amount, currently $1,590 ($530 x 3) for both Samaritan Basic and Samaritan Classic, requires written pre-approval and sharing may be subject to conditions including limits on the amount shared.
 The purchase price of an item will be the maximum total amount shareable for that item whether rented or purchased.

-- Additional Amounts—An additional amount over $5,300 may be shared if pre-approved in writing and savings over other treatment options are demonstrated for that item, whether rented or purchased.
+- Additional Amounts—An additional amount over $5,300 may be shared if pre-approved in writing and substantial savings over other treatment options are demonstrated for that item, whether rented or purchased.

 - The cost of maintaining, repairing, or replacing equipment is not shareable.